 Then calculate the cost of producing your goods and services, as this will help you adapt your projection should substantial new orders suddenly come in.

 At the same time, remember to include all your fixed expenditures—the cost of maintaining your premises and paying your staff, including salaries, rent, business rates, bills—and of course tax demands.
-Take a look at the golden formula for cash flow forecasting in small businesses.

-2. Compare your projections to reality
+2. Actively compare your projections to reality

-However, your forecasts will be useless unless you continually compare them to reality to see whether you got your figures right.
+Your forecasts will be useless unless you continually compare them to reality to see whether you got your figures right.

 Doing so on a month-by-month basis will enable you to fine-tune your figures, in turn enabling you to project how much cash in hand you will have a week, a month, or even a year down the line.

-3. Prepare more than one cash flow projection
+3. Prepare multiple cash flow projections

-A good way to protect yourself against any unpleasant surprises is to prepare three different projections: a best-case scenario, a worst-case scenario, and a middle-of-the-road option.
+A good way to protect yourself against any unpleasant surprises is to prepare three different projections:

-To produce these figures, you will need to look at the way your market is evolving; consider seasonal cash flow problems; consider whether new competitors are likely to present a threat; and think about whether your existing customers are fully satisfied or are considering other suppliers.
+To produce these figures, you will need to look at the way your market is evolving; consider seasonal cash flow problems; consider whether new competitors are likely to present a threat, and think about whether your existing customers are fully satisfied or are considering other suppliers.

 Don’t give in to the temptation of assuming that all will be well; an unrealistically optimistic forecast will quickly lead to trouble.